 - 7" (1024 x 600 pixels) display with pinch-to-zoom touchscreen control

-- powered magnetic suction-cup mount (compatible with optional RAM ball adapter mount)
+- powered magnetic suction-cup mount and RAM ball adapter plate for optional RAM mounts

 - car power adapter, micro-USB cable, and built-in rechargeable battery with up to 3 hours of life

 - 64GB internal memory for additional maps